Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Face Hallucination Evaluation via Downstream Tasks

 We demonstrate that our Pro-UIGAN boosts the performance of low-quality face alignment.
 We adopt the ``alignment via hallucination” framework to conduct experiments on the \textbf{CelebA-HQ}, \textbf{Multi-PIE}, and \textbf{Helen} databases.
-Specifically, occluded LR faces are hallucinated by compared methods first and then used for alignment.
+Specifically, we hallucinate the occluded LR faces first and then use them for face alignment.

 Fig.~\ref{fig-alignment} shows the hallucinated images of compared methods and the facial landmarks estimated by FAN~\cite{bulat2017far} on different hallucinated faces.
-Moreover, Tab.~\ref{efficiency} provides the NRMSE performance, which is a commonly used metric in face alignment.
-The results indicate that: (1) It is a challenge for SotA face alignment models to predict landmarks directly from occluded LR face images.
-The predicted landmarks of the bicubic face suffer from significant errors around the eyes, mouth, or noses.
-However, our Pro-UIGAN can alleviate the alignment difficulty and thus results in lower NRMSE values than bicubic faces (see Tab.~\ref{table-ap}).
-(2) In comparison with FSCR-GAN~\cite{cai2019fcsrj}, our hallucinated face provides visually superior estimation on facial components and shapes, achieving the lowest NRMSE values on all datasets.
+Moreover, Tab.~\ref{efficiency} provides the NRMSE performance, a commonly used metric in face alignment.
+The results indicate that: (1) Our Pro-UIGAN can alleviate the alignment difficulty and thus result in lower NRMSE values (see Tab.~\ref{table-ap}).
+(2) In comparison with prior methods, such as FSCR-GAN~\cite{cai2019fcsrj}, our hallucinated face provides visually superior estimation on facial components and shapes.
 These results demonstrate that Pro-UIGAN reconstructs facial geometry more accurately and is practical for low-quality face alignment tasks.